INFORMATION FOR FACULTY SPONSORS OF GTU CHAPTERS

 GTU as a Leadership Organization ^TOP

 In this model GTU and the geography club are integrated such that the student leaders of the GTU chapter also serve as leaders of the geography club.
 Both organizations typically share a single faculty advisor.
 Activities include membership of both organizations.
 Formal membership in GTU is of course restricted to those students who qualify, but there are typically few or no separate activities restricted only to GTU members.
-This appears to be the most successful model at many institutions, especially at smaller ones where the number of geography students is small.
+This appears to be the most successful model at many institutions, especially at smaller ones where the number of geography students is small, because a critical mass of students helps plan the events and then attends them, which helps the events succeed and raises awareness about GTU and the geography club.

 GTU and Geography Club as Separate Active Organzations ^TOP